-Heat pump systems used for space heating must be designed for both heating and cooling; cooling-only systems are not eligible for Clean Heat incentives.
-The eligibility of each group of technologies for incentives is summarized by category in Table 7.
+Heat pump systems used for space heating must be designed for either heating-only operations or both heating and cooling operations; cooling-only systems are not eligible for Clean Heat incentives.
+The eligibility of each group of technologies for incentives is summarized by category in Table 8.